FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 - Place the unicorn figure in the middle of the dice tray.
 - All players bet with their personal stone stash (if available) to receive the unicorn figure in the next game.
 You may bid zero stones if you want but you have to bid!
-- Do not show how much you are bidding until all reveal their bet at the same time.
+- Place the stones in your hand.
+Don't show how much you are bidding and reveal your bet at the same time.
 - All players put their stones used for the bid in the central stash.
 This means, if you do not win the unicorn figure you still loose the stones you used for your bet!
 - The unicorn figure goes to the highest bidder.
 In case there is a tie, all highest bidders roll their 3 dice and the player with the highest total sum receives the unicorn figure.
 E.g., if all bid zero stones, all must roll their dice.
 In case there is another tie, the remaining players now tied re-roll the dice until a winner can be determined.